Yanny24211/BatteryBrudda/README.md

 # BatteryBrudda
 ## What?
-Automatically sets Low Power mode and prolongs usage on battery power Next Steps:
+Automatically sets Low Power mode and prolongs usage on battery power
-1. Add a charge limiter so charging always stops at 80%
-2. Create an actual GUI to show battery information such as charge cycles and whatnot

 ## Why?
 When using my Macbook I noticed that unlike my other devices, it doesnt prompt me to turn on Low Power Mode after my battery dips below 20%.
 I often use my laptop when I need to work outside so prolonging it's usage can be help out quite a bit.
 I chose applescript to write the main sript (the scpt file) since I've never used it before and wanted to try it out, also because I didnt want to write a full shell script for it.
 This way I could use shell scripts within my applescript to retrive information about the power management and battery.